310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 [^1]: In Japan, sports teams have a hierarchical system.
 For example, you should never criticize your seniors or even the best players of the team.
 [^2]: This is a reference to <a href="https://ensemble-stars.fandom.com/wiki/High_and_Low" target="_blank">High and Low</a>.
 [^3]: This is referring to <a href="/climax" target="_blank">Climax</a>, the chapters Tears of Shooting Stars.
-[^4]: Tokusatsu shows are categorized by which era they were released in. <a href="https://kamenrider.fandom.com/wiki/Kamen_Rider_Series/Showa_Series" target="_blank">Showa era</a> covers all series from around 1971-1994, then comes all the series of <a href="https://kamenrider.fandom.com/wiki/Kamen_Rider_Series/Heisei_Series" target="_blank">Heisei era</a> from around 2000-2019, and now it's Reiwa era.
+[^4]: Tokusatsu shows are categorized by which era they were released in. <a href="https://kamenrider.fandom.com/wiki/Kamen_Rider_Series/Showa_Series" target="_blank">Showa era</a> covers all series from around 1971-1994, then comes all the series of <a href="https://kamenrider.fandom.com/wiki/Kamen_Rider_Series/Heisei_Series" target="_blank">Heisei era</a> from around 2000-2019, and now it’s Reiwa era.
 [^5]: In Japanese, the adjective here (pitch dark) is the exact same adjective used for the first half of this story, “<em>Dark</em> Star”.